-Your motorhome is High Definition (HD) ready and is capable of receiving channels that are broadcasting in High Definition.

-In order to receive a clear picture from your satellite dish, you must subscribe to High Definition (HD) service.
-Your motorhome is equipped with an automatic switching box that enables you to easily change between TV input modes.

-To change the mode of your television, press INPUT on your remote control.
+The motorhome is High Definition (HD) ready and can receive channels that are broadcasting in High Definition.
+To receive a clear picture from your satellite dish, you must subscribe to High Definition (HD) service.
+The motorhome is equipped with an automatic switching box that enables you to easily change between TV input modes.
+To change the mode of the television, press INPUT on your remote control.
 Then, select TV, Blu-ray, or Satellite, and press OK.

-Figure 0-2: Living Area Television Set
+Figure 6-2: Living Room Flat Screen Television

 NOTE: The booster must be ON for the antenna and OFF for the cable.
-The television sets (Figure 0-2) are located in different areas of the motorhome.
+The television sets (Figure 6-2) are located in different areas of the motorhome.
 All TV sets are High Definition.

-The televisions are powered by 120-volt AC electricity; therefore, the motorhome must either be plugged into an external source of AC power or using on-board power from the generator.
-An optional inverter would also permit the 12-volt DC power to be converted into 120 volt AC for the televisions.

-Detailed operation of the televisions is provided in the accompanying owner's manuals found in the Owner's Information Package included with the motorhome.
+The televisions sets are powered by 120-volt AC electricity; therefore, the motorhome must either be plugged into an external source of AC power or using on-board power from the generator.
+The inverter would also permit the 12-volt DC power to be converted into 120-volt AC for the televisions.
+Detailed operation of the television sets is provided in the accompanying owner's manuals found in the Owner's Information Package included with the motorhome.

-TELEVISION LIFT IN LIVING ROOM (OPTIONAL ON SOME MODELS)
+TELEVISION LIFT (OPTIONAL):